microsoft/Mastering-the-Marketplace/docs/container/Labs/lab1-create-container-offer-setup/index.md

 ## Offer Setup

 The Offer Setup page allows changing your offer alias as well as as other functions.
-For the purpose of this lab, we will leave everything as is and only configure the **Setup details** and **Customer leads** sections.
+For the purpose of this lab, we will leave everything as is and only configure the **Setup details**.

 ### Setup details

-1. Under **Setup details** check **Yes, I would like to sell through Microsoft and have Microsoft host transactions on my behalf**
+Under **Setup details** check **Yes, I would like to sell through Microsoft and have Microsoft host transactions on my behalf**

 ### Properties